-Together the Accounts Commission and the Auditor General for Scotland agreed the two dimensions set out in the Code which comprise the wider scope audit for small public sector bodies in Scotland.
+Together the Accounts Commission and the Auditor General for Scotland agreed the four dimensions set out in the Code of Audit Practice which comprise the wider scope audit.
 These are:

+- Financial Management;

-- Financial Sustainability; and - Governance and Transparency.
+- Financial Sustainability;

+- Governance and Transparency; and

+- Value for money.